vaustrup/nanotts/README.md

 ## Usage

-The NanoTTS python wrapper provides to methods to generate speech, one from a string input, the other from a text file.
+The NanoTTS python wrapper provides two methods to generate speech, one from a string input, the other from a text file.

 ```python
 import nanotts